 be replicated correctly.
 This is done by replacing those

-functions by constants fetched from master at query execution
+functions by constants fetched from PostgreSQL at query execution

 time.
 There are a few limitations however: